All Products

 Datasource adaptation for widgets

-To integrate business data through a datasource, first integrate the data, then compare the business data structure with the widget's requirements using Data Response Results.
-Adapt the data using Data Mapping or Filters to achieve the desired format.
-This example uses a retail store dataset with key fields category for product category and quantity for sales volume to illustrate sales conditions for different product categories in a column chart.
+To integrate business data through a datasource, first connect the data, then compare the business data structure with the widget's requirements in Data Response Results.
+Use Data Mapping or Filters to transform the data into the required format.
+This example uses a retail store dataset with category for product category and quantity for sales volume to display sales by product category in a column chart.

 1. Create and select a Column Chart widget, navigate to the Datasource panel, and click Data Mapping to review the default data and structure of the column chart. image Examine the data structure.
 The column chart requires the x field for x-axis data, the y field for y-axis data, and the colorField field for color stack grouping.
 For a comprehensive explanation, see column chart parameter description.